susan123-dot/testin/README.md

     - Static and Dynamic Testing
         - Static Testing: Static testing is a software testing approach that focuses on reviewing and analyzing the software's documentation, requirements, and code without executing the program.
         - Dynamic Testing: Dynamic testing is an essential software testing approach that involves executing the software and observing its behavior to ensure that it functions correctly.
+    - Review Process
+        The review process is a systematic approach to evaluating and providing feedback on various artifacts, documents, or components related to software development.